University of Ottawa, Handbook of Research on Technoethics, book chapter on Digital Citizenship, copyright 2008.

 TechWeb Publications, Yahoo News, October 27, 2006 - Time to Teach Digital Etiquette, Experts Suggest

-Social networking sites such as Facebook™ and MySpace™ have become very popular among students as well as adults.
-These sites allow users to communicate and share information.
-These sites can be accessed anywhere there is an Internet connection including Smartphones.
-All users need to be aware of the information that is shared on these sites to protect their identity as well as friends
+Social networking sites such as Facebook™, SnapChat™and Instagram™ have become very popular with many technology users.
+Understanding these sites and how they allow users to communicate and share information is critical.
+These sites can be accessed anywhere there is an Internet connection often on Smartphones.
+All users need to be aware of the information that is shared on these sites to protect their identity as well as friends.
+Check out a post by Hands Free Mama (Rachel Macy Stafford) on the access of technology tools for Teens and Tweens.

 Twitter is a micro-blogging site.
-It allows users to post short messages (or Tweets) of 140 characters or less.
+It used to allow users to post short messages (or Tweets) of 140 characters or less but is now expanding this number to help share more information.
 The origin of Twitter started with cell phones (this is the reason for the small number of characters) but has grown beyond its original idea.
 Users enjoy Tweeting as it is a quick and easy way to share information.

 Resources from the Digital Citizenship in Schools handbook.